Keeling DNA Matches

 #2 ~~~ Jonathan Crews, 1804–1886, married Elizabeth Adeline Keeling, 1824–1903.
 Crews are my 8th and 9th great-grandparents.
 Shared matches with this marriage can be interpreted as having Keeling descent, but what is being detected for my Golden side is probably only Crews DNA.
 That said, this particular Keeling line has unresolved origins beginning with John Keeling, 1784–1816, and Catharine Crowell, 1788–1854.

-There are two male haplotypes of Keelings from early Virginia: J1 J-M267, R1b DF98 (perhaps two branches of R1b).
+There are two male haplotypes of Keelings from early Virginia: J1 J-M267 and R1b DF98 (there were perhaps two branches of R1b before 1700).
 A third Keeling branch of E-M35 exists in England.
 All three Keeling haplotypes have a United Kingdom or Ireland origin from at least the last 750 years or earlier.

 All American and many UK Keelings are tracked by William Golden within a single Ancestry.com genealogy.

 - E-M35 has a recent SNP indicating BENELUX or Norman region, and currently resides in the UK.
 Footnote needed

 - J1 J-M267 J-BY56688 is not a recent SNP, approximately 7,400 years old http://scaledinnovation.com/gg/snpTracker.html Keelings associated with J-BY56688 have a UK origin, which is directly associated with most American Keelings associated with the settlement of Thomas Keeling in 1628/1635 at Princess Anne County, formerly Lower Norfolk County in early Virginia records Kits: 206300, 578207, and 924950.